cresta-eu/pm_mpi_lib/README.md

 If `initial_sync` and `initial_rec` are both true then the energy counters are read before and after the initial barrier.<br>
 Note, `initial_rec` is only used when `initial_sync` is true.

-The binary output file contains a list of log lines, where each log line is a sequence of twelve 8-byte binary field.
+The binary output file contains a list of log lines, where each log line is a sequence of twelve 8-byte binary fields.
 A description of each of these fields is given below.

 **Rank**: the monitor rank id.<br>
 **Time**: the time as measured by `MPI_Wtime`.<br>